-Everest College has articulation agreements with Kaplan University and University of Phoenix under which students completing a diploma, certificate or degree program at Everest College may be eligible to transfer into Kaplan University or University of Phoenix bachelor degree program.
+Everest College has an articulation agreement with Kaplan University under which students completing a diploma, certificate or degree program at Everest College may be eligible to transfer into Kaplan University bachelor degree program.
 Students may also be eligible for a limited tuition discount.
 Students should contact their Everest College campus Director of Education for additional information on articulation agreement transfer terms and conditions.